Skip to content

 Limits

-All people accessing CGM or Flash GM products and their health professionals should understand the lifespan of the subsidised CGM or Flash GM products available through the NDSS.
+All people accessing CGM products and their health professionals should understand the lifespan of the subsidised CGM products available through the NDSS.

-CGM and Flash GM products have annual limits which have been developed from the manufacturers recommended usage guide.
+CGM products have annual limits which have been developed from the manufacturers recommended usage guide.

-Access to CGM or Flash GM products is calculated on the number of items accessed in the last 12 months from the present date.
+Access to CGM products is calculated on the number of items accessed in the last 12 months from the present date.

 This determines when you will again be able to order more subsidised supplies.
 It is recommended you only order one month supply of sensors per order, due to their limited shelf life.

-It is recommended to re-order sensors around 14 days prior to running out to ensure uninterrupted access to products i.e. when you start using your second last CGM sensor or last Flash GM.
+It is recommended to re-order sensors around 14 days prior to running out to ensure uninterrupted access to products i.e. when you start using your second last CGM sensor.

 We understand that some people may need more products to manage their diabetes.
 If you need further information about NDSS products, please contact the NDSS Helpline on 1800 637 700.